 Write for Rights

 Sometimes a letter can change someone’s life.
 That’s the premise of Write for Rights, Amnesty’s global letter-writing campaign.
-Today, it’s one of the world’s biggest human rights events.
+We’ve been doing it for 15 years and today, it’s the world’s biggest human rights event.

 Every December, Amnesty supporters across the globe will write millions of letters for those whose basic human rights are being attacked.
 They are people like you, continuing a long tradition of writing letters to right some of the world’s biggest wrongs.